credativ/plutono/docs/sources/http_api/licensing.md

 ## Remove license from database

-> **Note:** Available in Grafana Enterprise v7.4+.
+> **Note:** Available in Plutono Enterprise v7.4+.

 `DELETE /api/licensing/token`

-Removes the license stored in the Grafana database.
+Removes the license stored in the Plutono database.

 **Example request:**